-BUS2930 (3-0) 3 cr. hrs.
-Principles of Macroeconomics MOTR ECON101
+(3-0) 3 cr. hrs.
+Principles of Macroeconomics

+MOTR ECON101

-Primarily a study of the OTRANSFER U.S. economic system.
-GUARANTEED Topics include economic growth, macroeconomic measurements, trade, government fiscal policy, money and monetary policy.
+Primarily a study of the U.S. economic system.
+Topics include economic growth, macroeconomic measurements, trade, government fiscal policy, money and monetary policy.

-BUS2940 (3-0) 3 cr. hrs.
-Principles of Microeconomics MOTR ECON102 market.
+Principles of Microeconomics MOTR ECON102

+This course consists of analysis of the individual consumer, firm, and market.
 The principles of demand and supply, elasticity, price determination, costs, market structure, and other related economic issues are studied.